RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-stream-0.1.0.md

 - `lastUpdateTimestamp`
 - `currentFlowRate`

-We can only use the suite balance as a fixed number if the flow rate is zero.
+When the current flow rate is zero (e.g. the payment is finished or not started), the suite balance is a fixed number: `lastUpdatedBalance`.
+Otherwise, when the payment is in progress, the balance is a function of time:

+`balance(t) = lastUpdatedBalance + (t - lastUpdateTimestamp) * currentFlowRate`

 Similarly, a request balance is a fixed number if it is paid or if the flow rate is zero.